 One of the most fantastic things about styling and cutting hair is that there are a ton of different techniques and styling tools including a razor haircut to create subtle yet impactful differences in how hair is cut.
 It makes the difference not just between a good haircut and a bad one, but from an average stylist to a professional.
 This particular technique we’re going to discuss is often used in shorter women’s cuts, but it is equally viable for men’s grooming as well!
-We’re talking about the razor haircut, of course!
+We’re talking about razor haircuts, of course!

 What is a Styling Razor?